miklosme/papers/src/app/home.md

+# Daily Digest (April 23, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a trio of mind-bending papers that are pushing the boundaries of intelligent systems.
+Let's dive right in!

+First up, we're tackling the urban jungle with a breakthrough in [multi-agent routing](https://papers.miklos.dev/2504.16028).
+Imagine a city where cars, trucks, and eco-friendly vehicles all navigate efficiently, each with their own priorities.
+This paper cracks the code on finding that perfect traffic equilibrium, introducing the Hessian Riemannian Flow method.
+It's not just about beating rush hour – this could revolutionize how we optimize complex multi-agent systems in AI.
+Get ready for smoother digital highways!

+Next, strap on your virtual headsets because we're exploring the [future of XR spatial intelligence](https://papers.miklos.dev/2504.15970).
+This comprehensive review dives deep into the hardware and software powering Extended Reality, from cutting-edge devices to the AI that makes them tick.
+But the real showstopper?
+The vision of AI-powered spatial awareness that could transform how we interact with digital worlds.
+Imagine LLMs that understand and manipulate 3D space as naturally as you do.
+The metaverse just got a whole lot smarter!

+Last but not least, we're venturing into the wild west of [decentralized AI agents](https://papers.miklos.dev/2504.15676).
+Say hello to Decentralized Autonomous Machines (DAMs) – AI-powered entities that can own assets, make decisions, and operate in both the physical and digital realms.
+This isn't just sci-fi; it's a potential economic revolution.
+Picture self-owning robots or smart factories running on blockchain.
+DAMs could reshape how we think about automation, ownership, and even labor itself.
+Buckle up, because the future of AI just got a lot more autonomous!

+That's all for today's AI digest.
+Keep those algorithms humming, and we'll catch you next time on the cutting edge of artificial intelligence!

 # Daily Digest (April 22, 2025)

 Hold onto your lab coats, AI enthusiasts!
 We've got a whirlwind tour of cutting-edge research that's pushing the boundaries of artificial intelligence.
 Let's dive right in!